 Cape Cod is a beautiful, historic hook-shaped peninsula off the coast of southeastern Massachusetts.
 Known as a popular summertime destination, Cape Cod is also known for its seafood, beaches, and the Kennedy Compound.
 Over two hundred thousand people call the seventy-seven-mile stretch of land “home” year-round.
 Still the number of inhabitants can triple during the summertime, keeping the fifteen cape towns hopping.

-The Cape Cod peninsula is divided into four major sections:
+The Cape Cod Peninsula is Divided into 4 Major Sections:

 - Upper Cape